While Sheepadoodles make great family pets, there are several reasons why someone might not want to get a Sheepadoodle.

 If you have the patience and you can deal with the nipping, then it isn’t too bad.
 Sheepadoodles grow up to be very loving dogs if they have the right training and guidance when they are puppies!

 Solution: Be consistent with training and join our private Sheepadoodle Facebook group to ask for help when it comes to nipping.

 Should You Get a Sheepadoodle?

+At the end of the day, you know you (and your family) best!
 If a Sheepadoodle seems like the perfect dog for you, it’s time to find a Sheepadoodle breeder by searching through our list and looking up breeders in your area!

 This article may include affiliate links. www.travellingwithadog.com is a participant of Amazon.com Services LLC Associates Program.
 As an Amazon Associate, I earn a commission from qualifying purchase. www.travellingwithadog.com participates in other affiliate programs, and recieves commissions when purchases are made through the links.
 The cost is not inflated to account for the commission earned.